Birthday Boy Virat Kohli & Anushka Sharma Chill In Bhutan; Their Photos Are Every Trekker's Delight!

 A Divine Birthday For Virat Kohli

 Virat shared a picture of him and Anushka enjoying some breakfast in the mountains.
-He captioned it as, "What a blessing to be able to visit such divine places with my soulmate.
+He captioned it, "What a blessing to be able to visit such divine places with my soulmate.
 Also thank you everyone for your kind wishes from the bottom of my heart. 🙏😇❤️."

 This Is So Adorable!